Cadence Design Systems (NASDAQ:CDNS) Price Target Raised to $325.00

-Cadence Design Systems (NASDAQ:CDNS – Free Report) had its target price increased by Robert W. Baird from $293.00 to $325.00 in a report published on Tuesday morning,Benzinga reports.
-Robert W. Baird currently has an outperform rating on the software maker’s stock.
+Cadence Design Systems (NASDAQ:CDNS – Free Report) had its price target raised by Mizuho from $300.00 to $325.00 in a research note published on Tuesday morning,Benzinga reports.
+Mizuho currently has an outperform rating on the software maker’s stock.

-Cadence Design Systems (NASDAQ:CDNS – Get Free Report) last posted its quarterly earnings data on Monday, April 28th.
-The software maker reported $1.57 earnings per share for the quarter, topping the consensus estimate of $1.50 by $0.07.
-The company had revenue of $1.24 billion during the quarter, compared to analyst estimates of $1.24 billion.
+Cadence Design Systems (NASDAQ:CDNS – Get Free Report) last posted its earnings results on Monday, April 28th.
+The software maker reported $1.57 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.50 by $0.07.
+The company had revenue of $1.24 billion during the quarter, compared to analysts’ expectations of $1.24 billion.
 Cadence Design Systems had a net margin of 22.74% and a return on equity of 29.24%.
-The company’s revenue was up 23.1% on a year-over-year basis.
-During the same quarter last year, the business posted $1.17 earnings per share.
-Equities research analysts predict that Cadence Design Systems will post 5.41 earnings per share for the current fiscal year.
+Cadence Design Systems’s quarterly revenue was up 23.1% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.17 earnings per share.
+Research analysts expect that Cadence Design Systems will post 5.41 earnings per share for the current fiscal year.

 Insider Activity at Cadence Design Systems

-Several institutional investors and hedge funds have recently modified their holdings of CDNS.
-Smallwood Wealth Investment Management LLC acquired a new stake in shares of Cadence Design Systems during the first quarter worth $25,000.
-Golden State Wealth Management LLC bought a new position in Cadence Design Systems during the 4th quarter worth about $28,000.
-Valley National Advisers Inc. raised its stake in shares of Cadence Design Systems by 707.1% in the 1st quarter.
-Valley National Advisers Inc. now owns 113 shares of the software maker’s stock valued at $28,000 after purchasing an additional 99 shares during the period.
-Ancora Advisors LLC lifted its holdings in shares of Cadence Design Systems by 1,400.0% in the fourth quarter.
-Ancora Advisors LLC now owns 120 shares of the software maker’s stock valued at $36,000 after purchasing an additional 112 shares in the last quarter.
-Finally, Avalon Trust Co acquired a new position in shares of Cadence Design Systems during the fourth quarter worth about $39,000.
-84.85% of the stock is currently owned by institutional investors and hedge funds.
+Institutional investors have recently modified their holdings of the company.
+Principal Financial Group Inc. boosted its position in Cadence Design Systems by 33.0% during the 3rd quarter.
+Principal Financial Group Inc. now owns 2,021,494 shares of the software maker’s stock worth $547,886,000 after acquiring an additional 501,833 shares during the last quarter.
+Advisory Resource Group boosted its stake in shares of Cadence Design Systems by 20.9% during the 3rd quarter.
+Advisory Resource Group now owns 3,721 shares of the software maker’s stock worth $1,009,000 after buying an additional 643 shares during the last quarter.
+World Investment Advisors LLC raised its holdings in Cadence Design Systems by 656.3% during the third quarter.
+World Investment Advisors LLC now owns 7,457 shares of the software maker’s stock worth $2,021,000 after acquiring an additional 6,471 shares in the last quarter.
+Arvest Bank Trust Division bought a new position in Cadence Design Systems in the third quarter valued at approximately $202,000.
+Finally, Wilmington Savings Fund Society FSB acquired a new position in shares of Cadence Design Systems during the 3rd quarter worth approximately $2,225,000.
+84.85% of the stock is currently owned by institutional investors.

 Cadence Design Systems, Inc provides software, hardware, services, and reusable integrated circuit (IC) design blocks worldwide.
 The company offers functional verification services, including emulation and prototyping hardware.
 Its functional verification offering consists of JasperGold, a formal verification platform; Xcelium, a parallel logic simulation platform; Palladium, an enterprise emulation platform; and Protium, a prototyping platform for chip verification.